-As a recovery expert, I’ve spent years educating others about mental illness.
-For 20 years I published SZ Magazine, dedicating my life to helping others with schizophrenia who struggled to recover from an illness they thought they could never come back from.
+As a schizophrenia recovery expert, I’ve spent years educating others about mental illness.
+For 20 years, I published SZ Magazine, dedicating my life to helping others with schizophrenia who struggled to recover from an illness they thought they could never come back from.

 I travelled throughout North America to share my story so family members, mental health professionals, and people with mental illness could see for themselves that living a full, rewarding, happy life was still possible after a diagnosis.

 Now that I’m retired and no longer publishing SZ Magazine, I’m finding new ways to reach out to people affected by mental illness.
-I’m committed to sharing my book, To Cry a Dry Tear, with as many people as I can so they can understand mental illness better, and I use Facebook to reach out to families who need support while they deal with the diagnosis of a child or other family member.
+By understanding mental illness better, I’m committed to share my book, To Cry a Dry Tear, with as many people as I can, and I use Facebook to reach out to families who need support while they deal with the diagnosis of a child or other family member.

 Schizophrenia took me down when I was 24 years old.
 But it’s what ultimately led me to build myself back up into a happier, more resilient person now.
 Click the first chapter of To Cry a Dry Tear for free here right now, and join my free Facebook group, Helping Parents of Mentally Ill Children, to find support and friendship with others like you.